hmchen47/DataScience/Notes/p02-Observational.md

   + descriptive studies following one small group of subjects
   + extensions of case reports
   + cases obtained from the author's experiences, generally involving a small group w/o control group
-  + often confused w/ cohort study w/ only one group of subjects
+  + often confused w/ cohort study when only one group of subjects presents
   + clarified unless a second comparative group serving as a control
   + to strengthen an observation from a case-series by selecting appropriate control groups to conduct a cohort or case-control studies